daseinpwt/zoj/README.md

 # daseinpwt's solutions for ZOJ
 ## Using own header files
-Sometime we might want to have some utility functions in separate header files, to keep the code well organised and easy to maintain.
+Sometime we might want to have some utility data structures and functions in separate header files, to keep the code well organised and easy to maintain.
 However, ZOJ (actually, almost all the OJs) only supports single C/C++ source file.
 That means you can not use own header files and you need to copy-paste all the utility functions every time you code for a new problem.

 What would be really convenient is:
 1. We can write our own utility functions in separate header files and use `#include` to compile, run and test the code locally.